jonespm/SI664-docs/install/mac-brew_python_django_mysql-install.md

 Python 3.7.0
 ```

-If Python 3.x is installed but the version is not the latest (currently 3.7.0), consider running Dr Chuck's Python 3 [uninstaller](https://github.com/csev/uninstall-python3) shell script.
+:bulb: If Python 3.x is installed but the version is not the latest (currently 3.7.0), consider running Dr Chuck's Python 3 [uninstaller](https://github.com/csev/uninstall-python3) shell script.
 Then reinstall Python 3 using Homebrew.

 Issue the following [formula](http://brewformulas.org/Python) to install Python 3.7.x (pip and Setuptools are included)